Updated June 23, 2023

 Where Θ – is the parameter vector, α – learning rate, J(Θ) – is a cost function.

 Q5.
 What is Backpropagation?

 Backpropagation is a training algorithm used for a multilayer neural network.
-In this method, we move the error from an end of the network to all weights inside the network and thus allows efficient computation of the gradient.
-It can be divided into several steps as follows:
+In this method, we move the error from an end of the network to all weights inside the network and thus allow efficient computation of the gradient.

-- Forward propagation of training data in order to generate output.
+- Forward propagation of training data to generate output.

-- Then we backpropagate for computing derivative of the error with respect to output activation on previous and continue this for all the hidden layers.
+- Then we backpropagate for computing the derivative of the error with respect to output activation on the previous and continue this for all the hidden layers.

 - Using previously calculated derivatives for output and all hidden layers, we calculate error derivatives with respect to weights.